 The Britt Music & Arts Festival is an annual summer event in Jacksonville, Oregon, that focuses on classical music, jazz, blues, folk, bluegrass, country, and rock.
-Most concerts and performances take place at the Britt Pavilion, a naturally formed amphitheater located in a beautiful 19th-century estate of photographer Peter Britt.
+Most concerts and performances take place at the Britt Pavilion, a naturally formed amphitheatre located in a beautiful 19th-century estate of photographer Peter Britt.

 Conductor John Trudeau and his colleague Sam McKinney launched the Britt Music & Arts Festival in 1963, and since then the fest has attracted a range of world-class artists and thousands of spectators.
 Visitors often arrive early and bring in picnics and beverages to enjoy beautiful hillside scenery.
 In 2014, organizers added the Performance Garden, a second stage primarily used for extra activities such as pre-concert music and talks, special events, and children’s concerts.
-The total capacity of the Britt Festival is 2,200 seats that allows Britt to invite world-class artists while keeping an intimate atmosphere.
+The total capacity of the Britt Festival is 2,200 seats that allow Britt to invite world-class artists while keeping an intimate atmosphere.

 Britt Festival is located just a short drive from the cities of Medford, Ashland, and the world-famous Oregon Shakespeare Festival.
 Moreover, Crater Lake National Park is only a two-hour drive away, so you can plan a perfect weekend with music and nature.